nirjapise/Python-Practice/README.md

 - Sets
 - Booleans

-This is my first GitHub notebook, showcasing my journey through Python basics!
+This is my first GitHub notebook, showcasing my journey through the basics of Python.

 # 2. Comparison & Logical Operators